chrissoria/chrissoria.github.io/_posts/2024-09-08-llms-improving-string-match-rate.md

     return standardized_schools
 ```
-Functionality: This function queries GPT to identify the country of each school or mark it as invalid if it's not a recognized institution.
+- **Functionality**: This function queries GPT to identify the country of each school or mark it as invalid if it's not a recognized institution.
-JSON Response: The response is formatted as JSON, making it easy to parse and use in further analysis.
+- **JSON Response**: The response is formatted as JSON, making it easy to parse and use in further analysis.

 We apply the identify_valid_schools function to the Berkeley dataset and create a new column to indicate whether each school is domestic: